 The bar has officially been raised when it comes to serving boneless, skinless chicken breast for dinner.
-With an irresistibly crunchy, golden batter on the outside and flavorful, juicy chicken on the inside, these Fried Chicken Breasts are exceeding all dinnertime standards…and then some.
+With an irresistibly crunchy, golden batter on the outside, flavorful and juicy on the inside, these Fried Chicken Breasts are exceeding all dinnertime standards…and then some.

 Thanks to this recipe, not only are your days of boring chicken breasts long-gone, so are the days of burnt batter, undercooked chicken, and giant messes.
 Fried Chicken Breasts have been perfected and it’s all thanks to four simple things — a buttermilk soak, a gallon-sized ziptop bag, a dip in hot oil, and a quick trip to the oven.